rikoprogrammer/EPM_R_book_01/docs/index.md

 ## Usage

 This book was originally meant to be used as a learning resource for students at EPM Square Analytics but it might evolve over time to include many topics relevant to anyone willing to learn R and apply to their unique use cases.
+If you want to view our other services that we offer at EPM please visit our website: https://epm-square-analytics.netlify.app/